nniikkoollaaii/Kubernetes_with_Open_Policy_Agent/readme.md

-## Enforce OPA-Policys in your Cluster with Gatekeeper
+## Enforce OPA-Policies in your Cluster with Gatekeeper

 Gatekeeper v1 (aka kube-mgmt) works with these previous written policies.